PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 Using a GitOps repo, you can measure *Deployment Frequency* and *Lead Time* based entirely on the Git history.
 This is what we're going to dig into in subsequent sections of this post.

 Before that, a word of warning.
-In the Continuous Delivery model, we want to automate delivery to go fast, but also to eliminate errors.
-Using these metrics to go faster without a focus on also releasing more safely could lead to *worse* reliability.
-So, for a *complete* picture of your delivery performance, it is always recommended to also track measurements of deployment risk via the MTTR and Change Failure Rate metrics.
+In the Continuous Delivery model, we want to automate delivery not only to go fast, but also to eliminate errors.
+Trying to optimise these metrics to go faster without also focusing on releasing more safely could lead to *worse* reliability.
+So, for a *complete* picture of your delivery performance, it is always recommended to *also* track measurements of deployment risk via the MTTR and Change Failure Rate metrics.
 These would be measured using data from your Incident Management system.

-With that said, lets dig into what git can tell us about our deployment performance.
+With that said, let's dig into what git can tell us about our deployment performance.
 To help us with this, we'll use `askgit` with a Postgres database. `askgit` is a CLI tool to query git repo history via SQL.

 # Introducing [`askgit`](https://github.com/askgitdev/askgit)

 Exposing the data in your git history means you can ask all different sorts of questions.
-There is a `commits` table so we can just ask for a list of all the commits, similar to what you would get with `git log`:
+There is a `commits` table so we can ask for a list of all the commits, similar to what you would get with `git log`:

 ```
 askgit 'select * from commits'